-Psychotherapy is a talking therapy that involves exploring what is weighing heaviest on your mind now as well as contemplating important aspects of your past.
+Psychotherapy is a talking therapy that involves exploring whatever is weighing heaviest on your mind right now as well as how this, or other issues, might connect to aspects of your past.

 Sometimes the past, even if not consciously remembered, is nevertheless capable of exerting significant effects on the present.

 In psychotherapy, you'll embark with your therapist on a journey of self-discovery and make full use of the unique opportunity a boundaried, consistent, skilful therapeutic relationship provides.

 This alliance holds, in itself, an enormous potential to promote deep, long-lasting emotional and psychological change.

 How can psychotherapy help?

 The problems psychotherapy can help with are wide-ranging and include anxiety, depression, grief, relationship problems, issues surrounding sexuality and gender, trauma, eating disorders and addictions.

 Psychotherapy can also help with more challenging difficulties such as chronic depression, schizophrenia, and disorders of the self including borderline, schizoid and obsessive-compulsive problems.

 Present difficulties as well as certain past events and experiences, including significant relationships, will likely be explored in psychotherapy.